Tesla's Thermal Management for EV Battery Efficiency

 Battery charger and charging process for low temperature charging of lithium-ion batteries to extend charging profiles below freezing without degrading cycle life.
 The charging system uses an adjustable voltage profile with a variable low temperature charging stage.
 The profile includes a non-low temperature stage for charging above freezing and a low temperature stage with decreasing charging current below freezing to prevent capacity loss.
 The profile is determined using an imaginary resistance component based on cell temperature.
 This compensates for resistance increases at low temperatures to maintain charging performance below freezing.

 3.4.
-Dynamic Battery Temperature Control System for Optimizing Electric Vehicle Performance
+Battery Temperature Control System with Impedance-Based Dynamic Optimization for Electric Vehicles

 Tesla Motors, Inc., 2010